coreyqh/ConfusedCore/docs/confusedcore.md

 ### Imm Type Instructions

 For Imm Type instructions, bits 7:0 of ***Instr*** must be extended to 16 bits to be compatible with the existing datapath.
 For arithmetic operations (addn, setn) the 8 bits are interpreted as a two's complement integer while for jumps and memory operations (loadn, storen, j*xxx*n, calln) they are interpreted as an 8 bit unsigned address.
-A sign extender block takes care of both of these cases to prepare the immediate for its use in the datapath, with the output signal ***ExtImm*** $_{15:0}$.
+A sign extender block takes care of both of these cases to prepare the immediate for its use in the datapath, with the output signal ***ExtImm***[15:0].

 ![Fig5](images/confusedcore/confusedcore5.png)